IIITM-Jay/opval/README.md

 - Optimized the Makefile for streamlined execution and testing.
 - Reviewed, fixed, and merged PRs from the wider community.
 - Provided best-practice recommendations for structure and maintainability.
+- Resolved a multi-extension dependency bug by relocating `hinval.vvma` and `hinval.gvma` to `rv_svinval_h`, ensuring instruction legality when both Svinval and H extensions are used.
+Also fixed a related parser error affecting output generation.

 **📌 Notable Pull Requests & Commits:**